Russia moves more troops westward amid Ukraine tensions

 MOSCOW (AP) — Russia is a sending an unspecified number of troops from the country’s far east to Belarus for major war games, officials said Tuesday, a deployment that will further beef up Russian military assets near Ukraine amid Western fears of a planned invasion.

+Amid the soaring tensions, the White House warned that Russia could attack its neighbor at “any point,” while the U.K. delivered a batch of anti-tank weapons to Ukraine.

-Deputy Defense Minister Alexander Fomin said the drills would involve practicing a joint response to external threats by Russia and Belarus, which have close political, economic and military ties.
+Russia’s Deputy Defense Minister Alexander Fomin said the joint drills with Belarus would involve practicing a joint response to external threats.

-Ukrainian officials have warned that Russia could launch an attack from various directions, including from Belarus.
-And the U.S. again stressed its concern Tuesday.
+Ukrainian officials have warned that Russia could launch an attack on Ukraine from various directions, including from its ally Belarus.

+The U.S. again stressed its concern Tuesday, with White House press secretary Jen Psaki describing the Russian forces’ move into Belarus as part of as “extremely dangerous situation.”

 Russia already has started moving troops for the war games in Belarus.
 Fomin said it would take through Feb.
 9 to fully deploy weapons and personnel for the Allied Resolve 2022 drills, which are expected to take place Feb.
 10-20.

-As part of the exercises to “thwart and repel a foreign aggression,” Russia will deploy a dozen Su-35 fighter jets and several air defense units to Belarus, Fomin said.

-He didn’t say how many troops and weapons were being redeployed for the exercises, or give the number of troops that will participate in the war games.
-The deployment would bolster an estimated 100,000 Russian troops with tanks and other heavy weapons amassed near Ukraine in what the West fears could be a prelude to an invasion.
+Fomin didn’t say how many troops will be involved in the drills, but mentioned that Russia will deploy a dozen Su-35 fighter jets and several air defense units to Belarus.
+The deployment would bolster an estimated 100,000 Russian troops with tanks and other heavy weapons who are already amassed near Ukraine in what the West fears could be a prelude to an invasion.

 Russia has denied an intention to attack its neighbor but demanded guarantees from the West that NATO will not expand to Ukraine or other ex-Soviet nations or place its troops and weapons there.